yonomitt/behavioral-cloning-car-simulator/writeup_template.md

 - epochs: **30** (although early stopping and model checkpoints were implemented)
 - dropout: **0.63** for the first and second fully connected layers

-The model used an adam optimizer, so the learning rate was not tuned manually ([project3.py, line 107](./project3.py#L107)).
+The model used an Adam optimizer, so the learning rate was not tuned manually ([project3.py, line 107](./project3.py#L107)).

 #### 4. Appropriate training data